 Notes: The figure plots our estimated long-run child penalties in earnings against elicited gender norms from the International Social Survey Program (ISSP).
-We focus on responses to a ISSP question of whether women with children under school age should work outside the home (full time or part time) or stay at home.
+We focus on responses to a ISSP question of whethe women with children under school age should work outside the home (full-time or part-time) or stay at home.
 The figure plots child penalties against the fraction of respondents who agree that women should stay at home.

-They find that, in the long run, parental leave and childcare policies have little or no effect on child penalties.
-They do find short-run effects of parental leave, however.
-Increasing the duration of paid and job-protected leave implies larger short-run child penalties in both earnings and employment.
-This suggests that some of the cross-country variation in short-run child penalties may be explained by variation in parental leave schemes, especially considering that the duration and generosity of these schemes vary greatly across countries.
-For example, the larger short-run child penalty in Sweden relative to Denmark may be related to the longer and more generous parental leave offered in Sweden.
-Moreover, the small dip in the earnings of Swedish fathers following childbirth could be explained by the presence of earmarked paternity leave in Sweden, as opposed to maternity leave or generic parental leave.
-In any case, despite these short-run effects, the main takeaway from Kleven et al. (2019) is that child penalties are not driven primarily by public policies.
+leave offered in Sweden.
+Moreover, the small dip in the earnings of Swedish fathers following child birth could be explained by the presence of earmarked paternity leave in Sweden, as opposed to maternity leave or generic parental leave.
+In any case, despite these short-run effects, the main take-away from Kleven et al. (2019) is that child penalties are not driven primarily by public policies.

 If policies cannot explain the large differences in long-run child penalties across countries, then what is the explanation?
 A natural candidate revolves around gender norms and culture, but it is hard to provide conclusive evidence on the importance of such mechanisms (see Bertrand 2011 for a review and Steinhauer 2018 for a recent application).
-In their study of Denmark, Kleven, Landais, and Søgaard (forthcoming) shows that child penalties are transmitted through generations, from parents to daughters (but not sons).
+In their study of Denmark, Kleven et al. (2018) show that child penalties are transmitted through generations, from parents to daughters (but not sons).
 That is, girls growing up in families with a more traditional division of labor between the parents incur larger child penalties when they themselves become mothers.
 These findings are consistent with an influence of the family environment in the formation of women's preferences over family and career.

 For the full set of countries studied here, Figure 4 provides evidence on the relationship between child penalties and elicited gender norms.
-The norm variable is taken from the International Social Survey Program (ISSP), focusing on a question of whether women with children under school age or in school should work outside the home (full time or part time) or stay at home.
+The norm variable is taken from the International Social Survey Program (ISSP), focusing on a question of whether women with children under school age should work outside the home (full-time or part-time) or stay at home.
 The figure plots our estimated long-run child penalties in earnings against the fraction of respondents who think women should stay at home.
 The correlation between child penalties and gender norms is quite striking.
 The countries that feature larger child penalties are also characterized by much more gender conservative views.
 This evidence, while not necessarily causal, is consistent with a potentially important role for gender norms.